jacksleight/statamic-bard-texstyle/README.md

 Each style can have the following options:

 * **type (string)**
-  The style type (`heading`, `paragraph` or `span`).
+  The type (`heading`, `paragraph` or `span`).
 * **level (string)**
   The heading level (only applicable to `heading` styles).
 * **name (string)**
   The name of the style.
+This will appear in the tooltip.
 * **ident (string)**
   A short identification string (one or two characters).
+This will appear in the button.
 * **cp_css (string)**
   The CSS properties that will be added to the control panel for this style.
 * **class (string, optional)**
   The class name that will be applied to the element when rendered on the site.
-The style key will be used if not set.
+The key will be used if not set.
 * **button (string, optional)**
   The name of the button that will be be added to the buttons list.
-The style key prefixed with `bts_` will be used if not set.
+The key prefixed with `bts_` will be used if not set.
 * **global (boolean, optional)**
-  Make the button appear everywhere without having to add it to each Bard field.
+  Make the button appear everywhere without having to enable it in each Bard field.

 When using heading styles the matching `h*` button must also be enabled in the Bard field.